Le lien vers cette page a été envoyé avec succès aux destinataires.

 Income from the following investments is exempt from income tax:

-- Booklet
+- Booklet A

-- Sustainable Development Booklet (LDD)
+- Sustainable Development Booklet (SDL)

 FYI

-- Individual Retirement Savings Plan (PAR)
+- Individual Retirement Savings Plan (PER)

-- Company Retirement Savings Plan (Pere)
+- Company Retirement Savings Plan (Father)

 - Group company Retirement Savings Plan (Pereco)

-- Popular Retirement Savings Plan (Perp)
+- People's Retirement Savings Plan Perp

-- Group Retirement Savings Plan (Perco)
+- Group Retirement Savings Plan (Perco

 - Optional schemes Prefon, Corem and CGOS